Resources

 Use a prepaid debit card to re-up the account or simply pay cash at the store to add more months as needed.

-Use a VOIP phone number
+Use a VoIP phone number

-This will limit your ability to make calls or send messages when your data connection is out of reach, or when there is no wifi network available to connect to, as your call will not be running through the traditional mobile phone network, but the internet.
+This will limit your ability to make calls or send messages when your data connection is out of reach, or when there is no WiFi network available to connect to, as your call will not be running through the traditional mobile phone network, but the internet.

 Use an operating system on your device that isn’t owned/controlled by Google, Apple, Microsoft or Amazon